-In this lesson, students will review gerunds and infinitives, and practice using them in conversation and written work.
+In this Intermediate ESL lesson, students will review gerunds and infinitives, and practice using them in speaking and written work.

 The student reads a paragraph and pays special attention to gerunds and infinitives in the text.
 They identify examples and try to figure out their use.